Chart Color Schemes

 Crows Nest was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Crows Nest has a high level of cultural diversity, with 25.8% of its population speaking a language other than English at home and 41.0% born overseas.
-Christianity is the predominant religion in Crows Nest, making up 38.4% of people there.
-However, Judaism is overrepresented compared to Greater Sydney, comprising 1.2% of Crows Nest's population versus 0.8%.
+The predominant religion in Crows Nest is Christianity, accounting for 38.4% of the population.
+Notably, Judaism is overrepresented in Crows Nest compared to Greater Sydney, with 1.2% of the population identifying as Jewish.

 Frequently Asked Questions - Diversity